 Fax: +385 1 4636870

 Posavec, Rašica & Liszt is a law firm headquartered in Zagreb, with its branch office in Dubrovnik.
-The partnership between attorneys Srećko Posavec, Marko Rašica and Marijana Liszt formally began on 1 January 2003, and today, after 11 years of solid foundation, is a medium-sized law office with three partners, two associate lawyers, four junior lawyers and an office administrator.
+The partnership between attorneys Srecˇko Posavec, Marko Rašica and Marijana Liszt formally began on 1 January 2003, and today, after 12 years of solid foundation, is a medium-sized law office with three partners, two associate lawyers, four junior lawyers and an office administrator.

-Mr Posavec is an experienced litigator and an expert in labour law and public procurement procedures; Mr Rašica is a trademark attorney who successfully manages the newly opened branch in the very south of Croatia, Dubrovnik, covering also a variety of legal areas; while Mrs Liszt is focused on competition and state aid law with permanent affection for commercial and company law.
-Upon taking her master’s degrees in European law both in Madrid and Zagreb, she acted as head of the Working Group on Chapter 8 during the accession negotiations between Croatia and the European Union.
-The law firm provides services in various legal fields, including company and commercial law, civil law, sports law, labour law, competition and state aid law, intellectual property law, media law and insurance law, all pursuant to the interests and competences of its founders.
+Mr Posavec is an experienced litigator and an expert in labour law and public procurement procedures; Mr Rašica is a trademark attorney who successfully manages the newly opened branch in the very south of Croatia, Dubrovnik, covering also a variety of legal areas; Mrs Liszt is focused on competition and state aid law with an interest in commercial and company law.
+Upon taking her master’s degrees in European law both in Madrid and Zagreb, she acted as head of the working group on Chapter 8 during the accession negotiations between Croatia and the European Union.